andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Parul Singh](https://www.linkedin.com/in/theadhdtechrecruiter/)_

+This talk had amazing slides with a classic video game vibe.
+Unfortunately the video game didn't seem to apply to anything other than the slides, which felt like a bit of a missed opportunity.

+They said that 53% of people technology are neurodivergent, but only 3% are disclosed.
+To help people work better small accommodations make the world of difference.
+And don't be afraid to make suggestions - neurotypical people can make good suggestions too.

+Try to take advantage of people with a different point of view, and a different way of thinking - dissent opens the mind.
+Be care though, because unresolved conflict leads to a disengaged team and lower productivity.

+Only 1 in 4 people is diagnosed as a child, so they are often learning what works best for them.
+Some people produce a "user guide" or a
+"working with me manual" which describes how they like to work and helps to avoid conflict.

 ## How to use technology radars to make transparent tech decisions

 _[Andra Blaj](https://www.linkedin.com/in/andrablaj/)_

+Most people question a technology choice when tey join a company.

+To create tech radar:

+* Get leadership buy-in.
+* Document all technology choices, including retroactively.
+* Use human-centered design to make the radar easier to use.
+  * one for contributors
+  * one for implementors *check what this meant*

+You should use the tech radar to question established technology choices.

+Building a tech radar is easy, but building a culture of documenting decisions is hard.
+It takes time to embed that in a the culture.

 ## Delivery metrics - the good, the bad and the utterly ridiculous